Skip to menu Skip to content Skip to footer

 The first step to getting ready for university is figuring out how to get into your university.

-At The University of Queensland, we offer admission schemes to even out your path to uni.
+At UQ, we offer admission schemes to even out your path to uni.
 And even though they’re called schemes, they’re not at all evil – quite the opposite.

 Admission schemes provide opportunities to increase your entry rank by considering your background, life events and even the subjects you studied.
 For example: